Madek/madek-webapp/doc/manual/glossary.md

 Try to avoid polymorph sets as much as possible, because great care has to be taken with them.
 Normally easy things like sorting tend to get very hard.

-Note: There *are* `PolyThings` in the Application and they are called `Poly` to clearly mark them as such.